GuoKent/HTML-CSS-learning-note/README.md

-# Leading-End
+# HTML/CSS learning note
-This is the repository of my Leading End learning record, include HTML and CSS.
+This is the repository of my HTML/CSS learning note, include HTML and CSS.
 Irregularly updated.